 Development Assistance

-Australia’s development cooperation with Maldives is delivered primarily through capacity building partnerships, including by offering direct educational opportunities, sharing Australian expertise in sustainable environmental resource management, and working through UN partners to help strengthen civil society and inclusive governance.
+Australia’s development cooperation with Maldives is delivered primarily through capacity building partnerships, including by offering direct educational opportunities, sharing Australian expertise in sustainable environmental resource management, and working with UN partners and civil society organisations for inclusive governance and responding to the challenges of climate change.

-The 2022-23 budget estimate for Australian Official Development Assistance to Maldives is AUD$2.8 million.
+The 2025-26 budget estimate for Australian Official Development Assistance to Maldives is AUD$6.4 million.
+This includes an estimated AUD$3 million in bilateral funding, managed by DFAT.

-Eight long term Australia Awards were funded in 2022-23 for scholars focused on economic development, education, environmental management and health leadership.
-To date, 701 Maldivians have completed Australian Government funded studies in Australia.
-Of these, 612 were under Australia Awards, 80 Australia Award Fellowships and nine on Endeavour Awards.
+Twenty long-term Australia Awards were funded in 2025-26 for scholars focused on economic development, education, environmental management, and health leadership.
+To date, over 700 Maldivians have completed Australian Government funded studies in Australia through Australia Awards, Australia Award Fellowships and on Endeavour Awards.

-Australia has contributed A$3.8 million over ten years (2013 - 2023) to the United Nations Development Programme Integrated Governance Programme in Maldives.
+Australia has contributed AUD$5.3 million over twelve years (2013 - 2025) to the United Nations Development Programme Integrated Governance Programme in Maldives.
 Over three phases, the programme has worked directly with Government and non-Government partners to strengthen transparency and accountability of public institutions, promote equitable access to justice and respect for human rights, support women’s participation in decision-making and strengthen civil society.
-Australia has also worked with the Maldives Prosecutor General’s Office to strengthen data management and evidence-based decision making in Maldives' criminal justice system.

 Further information on Development Cooperation in Maldives.